Betting on the NFL for Beginners

 The 1970 merger came at the same time as advances in color television, instant replay, the innovative programming of Monday Night Football, and later round clock cable sports coverage.
 Advancements in television viewing, massive stadiums with corporate luxury boxes and giant stadium viewing screens all contributed to the explosive demand for NFL games, especially the Super Bowl.

-The biggest sports event that draws the largest game-day viewership also attracts the largest levels of advertising spending.
-The money spent on Super Bowl commercials could match the gross national product of a few small countries.
+This big sports event attracts huge levels of ad spending.
+This is probably due to the huge game-day viewership the Super Bowl brings in.
+The money spent on these commercials could match the gross national product of a few small countries.

 As the popularity of the Super Bowl has grown, so has the investment in television commercials.
 The Super Bowl not only draws a huge audience of football fans but many that tune in to see the many entertaining commercials.
 The Super Bowl is now an entertainment event like no other.